a-laughlin/a-laughlin.github.io/about.md

 LinkedIn
 Github

+Design is my own.
+It looks like a single image but it isn't.
+Try resizing.

 <!-- ### More Information

 A place to include any other types of information that you'd like to include about yourself.